 On September 13, 2016, we entered into the Parent Loan Agreement, which provided for a credit limit of up to \$30.0 million.
 Loans under the Parent Loan Agreement bear interest at a rate equal to the interest rate at which MegaChips procured the funds from SMBC, plus 0.09%.
 Interest for each loan is due on the maturity date of each loan.
 Each loan drawn from MegaChips had an initial three-month term, which term was renewed on maturity.
 MegaChips has discretion whether to accept our request for a loan under the Parent Loan Agreement.
-The largest aggregate amount of principal outstanding under the Parent Loan Agreement from January 1, 2016 through September 30, 2019 was \$18.0 million.
-As of September 30, 2019, the aggregate principal amount outstanding under the Parent Loan Agreement was \$3.0 million.
-From January 1, 2016 through September 30, 2019, we repaid \$15.0 million of principal and \$0.5 million of interest under the Parent Loan Agreement.
+The largest aggregate amount of principal outstanding under the Parent Loan Agreement during the last three years was \$18.0 million.
+As of December 31, 2018, the aggregate principal amount outstanding under the Parent Loan Agreement \$3.0 million.
+From January 1, 2016 through December 31, 2018, we repaid \$15.0 million of principal and \$0.5 million of interest under the Parent Loan Agreement.
 The initial term of the Parent Loan Agreement is one year from the date of the agreement, which term is automatically renewed and extended every year unless either party provides written notice to the other party.

 On June 15, 2017, MegaChips America, a wholly owned subsidiary of MegaChips, extended a loan of \$5.0 million to us under a loan agreement dated December 1, 2014.
-From January 1, 2016 through September 30, 2019, the largest aggregate amount of principal outstanding under the loan agreement with MegaChips America was \$14.0 million, and during that time period, we repaid \$19.0 million in principal and less than \$0.1 million in interest.
+From January 1, 2016 through December 31, 2018, the largest aggregate amount of principal outstanding under the loan agreement with MegaChips America was \$14.0 million, and during that time period, we repaid \$19.0 million in principal and less than \$0.1 million in interest.
 All obligations under such loan agreement were paid off as of September 27, 2017.
 The loan agreement with MegaChips America has been terminated effective as of September 30, 2017.